-- The guidelines don't need to be an exhaustive document; rather, try to keep them simple and short.
-A checklist format may elpproviders to incorporate them. - 2.
+- 1. The guidelines don't need to be an exhaustive document; rather, try to keep them simple and short.
+A checklistformatmayhelpproviderstoincorporatethem. - 2.
 Basically, the guidelines may include 2 main issues: - a.
-Food quality aspects - b.
+Food qualityaspects - b.
 Environmental aspects

 Food quality aspects may be related to: